 This is the Miami-Dade Dems annual fundraiser.
 Every dollar raised goes toward winning elections up-and-down the ballot in Miami-Dade.
 Your investment will help us take back the Governor's mansion, re-take Congress, win some critical State Senate and State House races, and continue winning more local races.
 Let's make history together!

 We will also be hosting a Blue Gala After Party immediately after the Blue Gala dinner that includes an open bar, music, and dancing.
-An After Party ticket is $50 and will go on-sale on September 1st.
-Stay tuned.
+After Party tickets are on sale now for $50

 If you have any questions, you can contact us via email at email@example.com